rirjkl19/codev_ball/README.md

 - [x] Upon clicking the screen, a new ball should spawn at the click location and move in a random direction.
-- [x] Balls should move at a constant speed.
+- [x] ~~Balls should move at a constant speed.~~ (_edit: I misunderstood this, hoping current implementation is acceptable.
+Will update the repository in earliest free time_)

 ### Collisions